 There is one distinct advantage to a stiff menstrual cup, as well as one big disadvantage.

-In general, firmer menstrual cups like the Lady Cup or Yuuki Cup are easier to insert than the softer cups such as the Sckoon Cup or Super Jennie.
+In general, firmer ones like the Lady Cup or Yuuki Cup are easier to insert than the softer and more flexible cups such as the Sckoon Cup or Super Jennie.
 This is because once you insert them into the vaginal canal, they should just “pop” open quite easily and snap into place.
 Some of them can create some serious suction, which is what actually prevents leaking.

-However, because the stiffer menstrual cups press so strongly against your vaginal canal walls, they can sometimes feel quite uncomfortable.
+However, because the stiffer ones press so strongly against your vaginal canal walls, they can sometimes feel quite uncomfortable.
 This can even result in cramping for some people.
-If this is the case for you, you may want to consider one of the softer menstrual cups instead.
+If you get cramps from one, you may want to consider one of the softer cups instead.

 Maybe you have a low-cervix and want to find out the shortest menstrual cup?
 Maybe you have a long vaginal canal and want to know what the longest menstrual cup is?
 Or, you have an average height cervix, and just want to find a normal cup.

 So, you’ve learned that you have a low cervix.
 This means that you’ll want one of the shortest menstrual cups such as the FemmyCycle Low Cervix, or the Meluna Shorty.
 If you try to use an average or long menstrual cup, one of two things will happen:

 - The stem will stick out of your vagina